-Webb Telescope May Have Found the Universe's First Stars
+How Webb Telescope Hunts for Universe's First 'Dinosaur' Stars

 Using a natural cosmic magnifying glass, the James Webb Space Telescope may have detected the universe's first generation of stars from 13 billion years ago.